sunshinejr/SwiftyUserDefaults/README.md

 }
 ```

-And if you feel like this could be a valuable addition, don't hesitate and make a Pull Request 😉
+And if you feel like this could be a valuable addition to the library, don't hesitate and make a Pull Request 😉

 ### Remove all keys